Plumsail/forms-docs/SharePoint/how-to/flow.rst

    :alt: Received email

-This is just a basic example of how you can use Plumsail Forms connector with SharePoint forms, you can actually create much more complex forms with lots of Common fields and controls, and then submit them all to Flow, using our connector to retrieve the data and use it in any scenario imaginable.
+This is just a basic example of how you can use Plumsail Forms connector with SharePoint forms, you can actually create much more complex forms with lots of Common fields and controls, and then submit them all to Power Automate, using our connector to retrieve the data and use it in any scenario imaginable.